JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 First, create the `.sq` file with all the necessary SQL queries.
 By default, the SQLDelight plugin looks for `.sq` files in the `sqldelight` folder of the source set:

-1. In the `shared/src/commonMain` directory, create a new `sqldelight` directory and inside it, create the `com.jetbrains.spacetutorial.cache` package directory.
+1. In the `shared/src/commonMain` directory, create a new `sqldelight` directory.
+2. Right-click the `sqldelight` directory and select **New | Directory**, then select the `com/jetbrains/spacetutorial/cache` option in the suggested list.
+This will create the `com.jetbrains.spacetutorial.cache` package.
-2. Inside the package directory, create an `.sq` file with the name of the database, `AppDatabase.sq`.
+3. Inside the package, create the `AppDatabase.sq` file (with the same name as the database you specified in the `build.gradle.kts` file).
-   All the SQL queries for the application will be stored in this file.
+   All the SQL queries for your application will be stored in this file.
-3. The database will contain a table with data about launches.
+4. The database will contain a table with data about launches.
 To create the table, add the following code to the `AppDatabase.sq` file:

    ```text